2020 Skilled Immigrant Integration Program

 Q1: Who can apply to be a part of the Skilled Immigrant Integration Program?

-The application process for the Skilled Immigrant Integration Program is currently closed.
-To read the criteria for the 2019 program, access the request for proposals here.
+We are currently accepting applications for the Skilled Immigrant Integration Program.
+To read the criteria for the 2020 program, access the request for proposals here.

 Communities interested in applying should include a strong lead agency to take responsibility for coalescing, convening, and supporting the work with WES Global Talent Bridge and technical assistance providers.
 Participation in the program requires a robust network of multi-sector stakeholders with a commitment to engage as a community of practice, both during and after the conclusion of the program.